daptiv/daptiv-chef-ci/README.md

 ## Configuration

-The vagrant task makes the following assumptions:
+The vagrant rake task provides the following configuration parameters to the ERB template, these can be configured using the same name in the rake task:

 - guest_os - defaults to :linux
 - chef_repo_dir - The chef-repo root directory, defaults to ~/src/chef-repo